Guide to Nevada ATV Laws and Regulations

 Age Requirements for Riding ATVs in Nevada

-According to the regulations set forth by the Nevada Department of Motor Vehicles (DMV), anyone under 16 is prohibited from operating or riding as a passenger on an ATV unless they have completed an approved safety course and are under direct adult supervision.
+According to the regulations set forth by the Nevada Department of Motor Vehicles (DMV), anyone can ride but driver under 16 is required to be supervised by an adult.

 Parents or guardians need to ensure that their children meet these requirements before allowing them to ride an ATV.
 By doing so, everyone can enjoy the thrill of riding ATVs while prioritizing safety and adhering to legal OHV guidelines.